Approximation systems: Definition and first examples

-Then we will also say that the pair $\big(\{a_i\}_{i=0}^r,\{f_i\}_{i=0}^{r-1}\big)$ is an AS for the sequence $\{g_i\}_{i=0}^r$\,. \end{definition} \begin{remark} Note that according to the definition of an AS, the pair $\big(\{a_i\}_{i=0}^r,\{f_i\}_{i=0}^{r-1}\big)$ describes a set of differential equations which is satisfied by the sequence of functions $\{g_i\}_{i=0}^r$.
-Unlike most common systems of differential equations, there aren't any further relations imposed between functions $g_i$ and $g_j$ for different $i$ and $j$.
-The whole set of equations, as described in \eqref{MainEquation}, can also be formulated as
+\begin{remark} Note that according to the definition of an AS for a sequence $\{\fn_i\}_{i=0}^r$, $\app^r$ describes a set of differential equations which is satisfied by the sequence of functions $\{\fn_i\}_{i=0}^r$.
+Except from the relation between $\fn_i$ and $\fn_{i+1}$, there aren't any further relations imposed between functions $\fn_i$ and $\fn_j$ for other $i$ and $j$, as would be the case for most kinds of differential equations.
+The whole set of equations, as described in \eqref{MainEquation}, can also be formulated as: